 Suppose we introduce a new value to our dataset that is less than \(y_a\).
 In our new dataset of \(n+1\) values, what is the slope of \(R_{\mathrm{abs}}(w)\) between \(w = y_a\) and \(w = y_b\)?
 Your answer should be an expression involving \(n\) and/or constants, but should not contain \(a\) or \(b\), or any value of \(y\).

-As we saw in Chapter 1.4, the correlation coefficient \(r\) between two variables \(x\) and \(y\) measures the strength of the linear association between them, or intuitively, how tightly the points cluster around a line.
+As we will see in Chapter 2.4, the correlation coefficient \(r\) between two variables \(x\) and \(y\) measures the strength of the linear association between them, or intuitively, how tightly the points cluster around a line.
 Formally, \(r\) is defined as:

 where \(\bar{x}\) and \(\bar{y}\) are the means of \(x\) and \(y\), respectively, and \(\sigma_x\) and \(\sigma_y\) are the standard deviations of \(x\) and \(y\), respectively.